jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 ## Device used & Code artifacts ##

-You will find find the code at the [Fagor Ederlan repository][FagorRepo], that contains the code for the Windows Service, the Intel Genuino 101 board and all the Azure deployment artifacts.
+You will find the code at the [Fagor Ederlan repository][FagorRepo]

+It contains the code for the Windows Service, the [Intel Genuino 101][Genuino101] board and all the [Azure][Azure] deployment artifacts.

 ## Going Forward ##